metaware/angular-invoicing/README.md

 ## Feature Requests

-Feel free to open any pull requests if you have any feature requests.
+Feel free to open any issues/pull requests if you have any feature requests.

 ## Roadmap